-In the latest compliance monitoring period, we conducted tests for over 70 contaminants that have potential for being found in your drinking water.
-Tables 1-1, 1-2, 1-3, 1-4, and 1-5, show the concentrations of regulated contaminants found.
-In all cases, the levels measured met both EPA and State requirements for safe drinking water.
+In this latest compliance monitoring period, we conducted tests for over 70 regulated contaminants that have potential for being found in your drinking water.
+Tables 1-1, 1-2, 1-3, 1-4, and 1-5 show the concentrations of regulated contaminants found.
+In all cases, the levels measured were well within both EPA and State requirements for safe drinking water.

 We are continually working to protect your drinking water from contaminants.
-The State's Department of Health completed the Source Water Assessment in 2004 which identifies the susceptibility of your water supply to contamination.
+The State's Department of Health (DOH) completed the Source Water Assessment in 2004 which identifies the susceptibility of your water supply to contamination.
 The source water assessment is available for review by contacting NAVFAC Hawaii Public Affairs at 808-457-7497.